Coastal leaf-toed gecko

-The coastal leaf-toed gecko or Tumbesian leaf-toed gecko (Phyllodactylus kofordi) is a species of lizard in the family Phyllodactylidae.
+The coastal leaf-toed gecko (Phyllodacylus kofordi), also known commonly as the Tumbesian leaf-toed gecko is a species of lizard in the family Phyllodactylidae.
 The species is endemic to South America.

 Taxonomy

-P. kofordi was described by James R. Dixon and Raymond B. Huey in 1970.
+P. kofordi was described as a species new to science by James R. Dixon and Raymond B. Huey in 1970.

 Etymology

 The specific name, kofordi, is in honor of American zoologist Carl B. Koford.

 Description

-P. kofordi is a small gecko with a maximum snout-vent length (SVL) of 46 mm.
+P. kofordi is a small gecko with a maximum snout-to-vent length (SVL) of 46 mm.

 Geographic range

 P. kofordi is found in Peru and southern Ecuador.

 The type locality of this gecko is the Cerro La Vieja in the Peruvian Region of Lambayeque.

+Habitat

+The preferred natural habitats of P. kofordi are desert and dry forest, at altitudes from sea level to 638 m.

+Behavior

+P. kofordi is terrestrial and nocturnal.

+Diet

+P. kofordi preys upon invertebrates, and it also eats plant material.